vending machine business in malaysia

 I was also told to create a new company for the purpose of registering for e-wallet functionality.
 Reader, I signed the paperwork 6 months ago and was told everything was okay.
 Suddenly I was told to do additional work.
 How’d you feel?

-Part 6 – How much does a vending machine cost to rent under the Guaranteed Rental Return vending machine business package?
+Part 6 – Guaranteed Rental Return vending machine business package

 After complaining to my agent, he informed me of a NEW package that is better suited for me: the Guaranteed Rental Return package.
-Essentially, I will earn rental income on the vending machine instead of profit from item sales.
+Essentially, this is a vending machine rental scheme – I basically rent vending machine instead of profit from item sales.

 How it works is: